sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

   - Share knowledge with colleagues (IITB showcase, Dev CoP, ..)
 - **Automate and improve**
   - Review existing processes and governance structure
-  - Automate where possible
+  - Automate manual processes where possible
   - Show progress on automation and continuous improvements

+--

-> Make it a requirement in performance agreements of directors, managers and team leads
+Make it a requirement in performance agreements of directors, managers and team leads

----

-### Work using agile methodologies

-#### Iterate and continually improve solutions, services and processes
+Make Sharepoint sites open to all ESDC by default

-- Invest in training on agile for managers and team leads
+Invest in training on agile for managers and team leads
-- Break down and prioritize work items
-- Work in iterations or sprints
-- Hold regular retrospectives
-- Automate manual processes

----

-### Work in the open

-- Make ongoing work and backlog visible
-- Promote the use of GitHub and Gitlab (SaaS)
-- Support and use GCcode to share within the GC
-- Make Sharepoint sites open to all ESDC by default

 ---